-A student wanting to be released from their Agreement for any other reason must participate in the Buy-Out option.
-A Buy-Out of 60% of room charges for the fall semester is available through the 8th week of the fall semester.
-After the 8th week of the fall semester students are responsible for 100% of the fall semester room charges and 60% of the spring semester room charges.
-A Buy-Out of 60% of room charges for the spring semester is available until the 8th week of the spring semester.
-After the 8th week of the spring semester students are responsible for 100% of the spring semester students are responsible for 100% of the spring semester students are responsible for 100% of the spring semester students are responsible for 100% of the spring semester room charges.
+A Student seeking a release from this Agreement for any other reason will be charged the corresponding Buy-Out.
+A Buy-Out of 60% of room charges for the Fall semester is available through the 8th week of the Fall semester.
+After the 8th week of the Fall semester, Students are responsible for 100% of the Fall semester room charges and 60% of the Spring semester room charges.
+A Buy-Out of 60% of room charges for the Spring semester is available until the 8th week of the Spring semester.
+After the 8th week of the Spring semester, students are responsible for 100% of the Spring semester room charges.
 Students who participate in the Buy-Out are not eligible for a refund of their deposit.